tillbiskup/evedata/docs/terminology.rst

 MCA
     multichannel analyzer

+measurement station
+    The actual setup (at a beamline) used to perform experiments and record data.

 monitor (section)
     Section of the measurement data for everything that is not changed or read during a scan, but still of interest.